albinsjolin/cancer-whitepaper/README.md

 There is also fasting incorporated in the major religions.
 Both Christianity and Islam have their major fasts usually between March and May.
 Judaism uses fasting more spread out throughout the year (Wikipedia 2021).

+### Fasting in Ancient Greece

+In Ancient Greece, fasting was meant to prepare athletes’ bodies for physical training ahead of the Olympic Games.
+It was also a means of developing intelligence and perspicacity; Pythagoras, for instance, fasted for 40 days before his exams at the famous Alexandria School.
+Pythagoras noticed such an increase in lucidity and physical strength that he later prescribed fasting to his pupils (Alimentarium 2016).

+"Everyone has a physician inside him or her; we just have to help it in its work.
+The natural healing force within each one of us is the greatest force in getting well.
+Our food should be our medicine.
+Our medicine should be our food.
+But to eat when you are sick is to feed your sickness" - Hippocrates (Osborn 2007).

 ### Autophagy

 Autophagy was first measured by Yoshinori Ohsumi, who won the Nobel Prize in Physiology and Medicine in 2016, where the processes is the natural, regulated mechanism of the cell that removes unnecessary or dysfunctional components.
 Autophagy is present in different states of life, but most notably after aerobic exercise or fasting (Wikipedia 2021).
 Berg (2020) mentions in his talk that he recommends patients to follow a consistent aerobic exercise regime for the benefits of autophagy and health.
 According to Tramazzo (2019) autophagy will trigger about 10 hours faster if the person is already in nutritional ketosis/fat adapted, amplifying its effects.